headwirecom/sling-site/src/main/jbake/content/documentation/feature-model/howtos/create-sling-composite.md

 ### Step 1: Checkout the Branch

-Here the Sling Kickstart is still used but the code is in another branc so we need to check that one out:
+Here the [Sling Kickstart](https://github.com/apache/sling-org-apache-sling-kickstart) is still used but the code is in another branch so we need to check that one out:

     $ cd <project root folder>
     $ cd sling-org-apche-sling-kickstart